-On November 28, the results of the 2025 Forbes China Ranking on Internationalized Consumption Competitiveness of Central Business Districts were released, with Beijing's CBD securing the No. 1 spot after a comprehensive assessment across key areas.
+On November 28, the results of the 2025 Forbes China Ranking on Internationalized Consumption Competitiveness of Central Business Districts were released, with Beijing's CBD securing the No. 1 spot after a comprehensive assessment across key indicators.

 In 2023, Forbes evaluated CBD competitiveness across five areas: international influence, economic output, functional diversity, consumption leadership, business attractiveness, and innovation vitality.
 In 2024, the ranking focused on consumption growth, payment convenience, internationalization of consumption scenarios, and innovation in consumption models.
 Beijing CBD topped the ranking both years.